dorultan/Scroll-Reveal/README.md

 # Scroll-Reveal

-My first scroll reveal plugin
+This is a jquery scroll animation plugin.